bodywork-ml/ml-pipeline-engineering/README.md

     |-- ...
 ```

 When triggered, the serve-model stage of the pipeline will only need to download the most recently persisted model, to ensure that it will generate predictions using the model from the output of the train-model stage.
-As with the datasets, we could stop here and rely solely on the filenames as a lightweight versioning strategy, but auditing and debugging predictions will be made much easier if we can access model metadata, such as the details the of exact dataset used for training.
+As with the datasets, we could stop here and rely solely on the filenames as a lightweight versioning strategy, but auditing and debugging predictions will be made much easier if we can access model metadata, such as the details of the exact dataset used for training.

 The concept of a model becomes bigger than just the trained model in isolation, so we will also need to develop a custom `Model` class.
 This needs to ‘wrap’ the trained model object, so that it can be associated with all of the metadata that we need to operate our basic model versioning system.
-As with the custom `Dataset` class, we will need to develop functions/methods for getting and putting `Model` object to S3.
+As with the custom `Dataset` class, we will need to develop functions/methods for getting and putting the `Model` object to S3.

 There is a significant development effort required for implementing the functionality described above and it is likely that this will be repeated in many projects.
 We are going to cover how to handle reusable code in the section below, but you can see our implementations for the `Dataset` and `Model` classes using the links below, which we have also reproduced at the end of this article.